 Jameson Whiskey Tasting Snug

 Tastings have long been a Dublin Irish Festival favorite.
 This year’s tastings will take place throughout the weekend in the Whiskey Tasting Snug.
-Registration is required for all tastings, so get your tickets early, as seating is limited.
-Tickets can be purchased on-line.
+Registration is required for all tastings.
 Any remaining tickets can be purchased at the Pavilion Token Booth, located across from the Whiskey Tasting Snug.

 Learn to prepare popular Irish recipes in the Challenge Butter Celtic Cooking Pavilion.
 An engaging and informative menu of cooking demonstrations throughout the Festival weekend will feature well-tested and delicious Celtic recipes to share with guests.
 Local techniques and the lore of Ireland bring food and culture together in this area of the Festival.
 The Celtic Caterer, Chef Eric McBride brings 30 years of experience in the cooking industry.
 Nick Bilski from Giant Eagle will also share his creative culinary talents.

 Who let the Celtic Canines out?
 Our Celtic Canine area is home to a virtual family reunion of several dog breeds native to Ireland.
 Throughout the weekend some of the Midwest’s top breeders conduct grooming and training demonstrations and share the history of various Irish dogs.
 Festival guests are able to see and pet Irish breeds including the Irish Wolfhound, Irish Setter, Soft-Coated Wheaten Terrier, Irish Terrier, Glen of Imaal Terrier and Kerry Blue Terrier.
 Only working animals are permitted on Festival grounds.